-Kidney diseases and failure is a prevalent condition that is emerging as a public health concern.
-The causes of kidney failure in humans are vast including trauma to kidneys, diabetes mellitus, nephritic syndrome, and hypertension.
+Kidney diseases and failure is a prevalent condition that is emerging as public health concern.
+The causes of kidney failure in humans are vast including trauma to the kidneys, diabetes mellitus, nephritic syndrome, and hypertension.
 When more than one-third of the kidney has impaired function, chronic kidney disease begins to set in.
 If this disease is left untreated, your kidneys will start to fail.
 The treatment, in this case, is regular dialysis and kidney transplant.
 However, as medicine progresses in its therapeutic practices and advanced treatments are developed, the need for a kidney transplant is reducing dramatically.
 Stem cell therapy is becoming increasingly effective in the treatment of kidney failure.
 Here is how and why.

 How Can Stem Cells Help Kidney Disease?